pvigier/pvigier.github.io-jekyll/_posts/2017-07-21-pychain-part1-computational-graphs.md

 Just for fun let's learn another function and generate beautiful images.
 The function we want to learn is such that $$f(x) = 1$$ if $$x$$ is inside the disk of radius 0.5 and centered on (0.5, 0.5) and $$f(x) = 0$$ otherwise.

-The function is clearly non linear and consequently, it is a perfect problem for a neural network.
+The function is clearly nonlinear and consequently, it is a perfect problem for a neural network.

 To test the code for the disk function, you just have to comment/uncomment few lines in train.py.
 Below, there are some outputs.